Why You Don't Need To Do 'Base' Training

 Ultimately combining quality neuromuscular training with a dash of high intensity efforts and an assortment of “this sucks but it isn’t that bad” type efforts, you have the perfect recipe for improving your overall fitness over the winter, while leaving enough in the tank so that you can crush all comers once the arm warmers and booties come off.

-Mac Cassin has been coached by Sir Neal Henderson since 2009 and is the Head Cycling Physiologist at The Sufferfest Sports Science Division.
+Mac Cassin is the Head Cycling Physiologist at The Sufferfest Sports Science Division.
 As an elite cyclist who also has to balance the demands of ‘life’ with his goals as an athlete, Mac has a deep understanding of how to get the most out of those who have limited time to train.
-Mac has raced at the World and PanAmerican championships and holds several US national and state titles.
+Mac has raced at the World and PanAmerican championships and has held several US national and state titles.
 His studies were in Integrative Physiology from the University of Colorado and has worked as a research assistant in the CU Neurophysiology lab.
+Coach Mac is one of the primary architects of The Sufferfest workouts and training plans.

 - Mujika, Iñigo, and Sabino Padilla.
 "Detraining: loss of training-induced physiological and performance adaptations.
 Part I." Sports Medicine 30.2 (2000): 79-87.